ArmaghanSarvar/BIOF501-Project/README.md

 <img src="expected_output/celegans_separated_molecules.png" width="500" height="400">
 </p>

-To show the pipeline working on a remote dataset as well, we are providing the results for a synthetic dataset from Tigmint's GitHub repository.
+To show the pipeline working on a remote dataset as well, I have provided the results for a synthetic dataset from Tigmint's GitHub repository.
 Modify `config.yaml` using the following configurations to download the data.

 ```
 contig_download_link: "https://raw.githubusercontent.com/bcgsc/tigmint/master/tests/test_contig.fa"